Château Sainte-Roseline - Lampe de Méduse Cru Classé blanc 2023

 based on 3 reviews

-With a balance oscillating between mineral freshness and fruitiness, the palate offers beautiful, lively flavors reminiscent of yellow grapefruit and lemon, counterbalanced by a rich base that gives it a certain roundness and relative fullness.
+With a balance that oscillates between mineral freshness and fruitiness, the palate offers lovely, lively flavors reminiscent of yellow grapefruit and lemon, counterbalanced by a rich, creamy texture that lends it a certain roundness and relative fullness.
 The finish is of medium intensity, refreshed by light floral notes.
-Does this combination, presented in a unique bottle that is not lacking in elegance and bearing the label of a classified growth, justify a price of nearly €19?
-Nothing could be less certain, as it lacks real personality for my taste.
-In any case, this consensual white was tasted with grilled sea bass fillets and zucchini tagliatelle with olive oil.
+Does this combination, presented in a distinctive bottle that doesn’t lack elegance and bearing the label of a classified growth, justify a price of nearly €19?
+Nothing could be less certain, as it lacks true personality for my taste.
+In any case, this unassuming white was enjoyed with grilled sea bass fillets and zucchini tagliatelle in olive oil.
 Rating = 3.7.

 See all reviews from this customer